inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/requests.md

 ## Purpose

-Requests is a generic InvenioRDM feature to support the handling and automation of requests between entities such as users, communities, administrators and/or the system.
+"Requests" are a generic InvenioRDM feature to support the handling and automation of requests between entities such as users, communities, administrators and/or the system.

 The overall goal is to streamline, distribute and automate as many types of administrative tasks as possible and thereby reduce human resources required for handling them.

 A repository often has to deal with many types of requests.
 Examples of these